hajnalbendeguz/revealjs-react/packages/revealjs-react/README.md

   lineNumbers?: string | true; // display line numbers.
 This is turned on if you specify autoAnimateId noTrim?: boolean; // if true, disables trimming whitespace on the edges of the code
   // pass in an id that you will use for the same code block in other slides to enable smooth transitions
-  // `autoAnimate` must be passed to the slides to enable this (see the reveal.js documentation) autoAnimateId?: string;
+  // `autoAnimate` must be passed to the slides to enable this (see the reveal.js documentation for `data-id`) autoAnimateId?: string;
 ```